Skip to content

 STR/KE MVMNT Haze Trainer Vs R.A.D ONE Construction

-To break down and assess the construction of the Haze Tainer and RAD ONE, I’m going to discuss the various constructions elements that go into these shoes.
+To break down and assess the construction of the Haze Tainer and RAD ONE, I’m going to discuss the various construction elements that go into these shoes.
 This will hopefully help synthesize each shoe’s construction and make this section more digestible.

 Outsole